 You will enroll in classes via the HUB Student Center, which is available in MyUB.
-Information about HUB, including how-to videos, is available on the online support site for HUB.

 Registration and schedules are real-time; grades and service indicator information is updated once every 24 hours.
 Online services are available from 7 a.m. to 11 p.m. daily.